 4. Unwrap the peppermint candies and put them in a large zip-top plastic bag.
 Use a rolling pin to smash and crush the candies into small pieces.

 4. Rinse the chocolate out of the bowl and dry it completely.
-(Even the smallest drop of water can cause the chocolate to seize in the next step, so be careful that the bowl is completely dry.)
 Repeat the double-boiler setup, this time melting the white chocolate in the bowl.
 Optional but nice: stir 1-2 tablespoons of the most powdery, finely-crushed peppermints into the white chocolate as it melts.
 This will help to infuse the peppermint flavor throughout.

 5. When the white chocolate is fully melted, remove the pan from the refrigerator and pour the white chocolate over the dark chocolate.
 Use an offset spatula to quickly and lightly spread the white chocolate to cover the bark completely.
 For a nice white finished appearance, try not to allow the dark chocolate to swirl up into the white chocolate too much as you work.

 6. Distribute the peppermint pieces across the top of the bark and slide the pan back into the refrigerator for about about 20 minutes to set.